-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services (including ALL Point of Service benefits and all non-Medicare-covered services) do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk () in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$6,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+- Your in-network maximum out-of-pocket amount is \$6,900.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
+The amounts you pay for copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+In addition, amounts you pay for some services (including Supplemental Benefits, and all non-Medicare-covered services) do not count toward your maximum out-of-pocket amount.
+These services are marked with an asterisk () in the Medical Benefits Chart.)
+If you have paid \$6,900 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$11,300.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.)
+If you have paid \$11,300 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).